 For egress rate limiting, the Leaky Bucket algorithm is applied to each output priority queue for shaping output traffic.
-Inter frame gap is stretched on a per frame base to generate smooth, non-burst egress traffic.
+Interframe gap is stretched on a per frame base to generate smooth, non-burst egress traffic.
 The throughput of each output priority queue is limited by the egress rate specified by the data rate selection table followed the egress rate limit control registers.

 If any egress queue receives more traffic than the specified egress rate throughput, packets may be accumulated in the output queue and packet memory.
 After the memory of the queue or the port is used up, packet dropping or flow control will be triggered.
 As a result of congestion, the actual egress rate may be dominated by flow control/dropping at the ingress end, and may be therefore slightly less than the specified egress rate.
-The egress rate limiting supports the port-based, 802.1p and DiffServ-based priorities, the port-based priority is fixed priority 0-3 selection by bits [4-3] of the port register control 0.
+The egress rate limiting supports the port-based, 802.1p and DiffServ-based priorities, the port-based priority is fixed priority 0-3 selection by bits[4-3] of the port register control 0.
 The 802.1p and DiffServ-based priority can be mapped to priority 0-3 by default of the register 128 and 129.
-In the egress rate limit, set register 135 global control 19 bit3 for queue-based rate limit to be enabled if use two queues or four queues mode, all related ingress ports and egress port should be spitted to two queues or four queues mode by the port registers control 9 and control 0.
-The four queues mode will use Q0-Q3 for priority 0-3 by bit [6-0] of the port register egress limit control 1-4.
-The two queues mode will use Q0 - Q1 for priority 0-1 by bit 1-10 of the port register egress limit control 1-11.

-The priority levels in the packets of the 802.1p and DiffServ can be programmed to priority 0 - 3 by the register 128 and 129 for a re-mapping.
+In the egress rate limit, set register 135 global control 19 bit 3 for queue-based rate limit to be enabled if using two-queue or four-queue mode.
+All related ingress ports and egress port should be split to two-queue or four-queue mode by the port registers control 9 and control 0.
+The four-queue mode will use Q0-Q3 for priority 0-3 by bit[6-0] of the port register egress limit control 1-4.
+The two-queue mode will use Q0-Q1 for priority 0-1 by bit[6-0] of the port register egress limit control 1-2.
+The priority levels in the packets of the 802.1p and DiffServ can be programmed to priority 0-3 by the register 128 and 129 for a re-mapping.

-When egress rate limit just use one queue per port for the egress port rate limit, the priority packets will be based on the data rate selection table with the rate limit exact number.
-If egress rate limit use more than one queue per port for the egress port rate limit, the highest priority packets will be based on the data rate selection table for the rate limit exact number, other lower priority packet rate will be limited based on 8:4:2:1 (default) priority ratio based on the highest priority rate.
+When the egress rate is limited, just use one queue per port for the egress port rate limit.
+The priority packets will be based upon the data rate selection table (see Tables 13 and 14).
+If the egress rate limit uses more than one queue per port for the egress port rate limit, then the highest priority packets will be based upon the data rate selection table for the rate limit exact number.
+Other lower priority packet rates will be limited based upon 8:4:2:1 (default) priority ratio, which is based on the highest priority rate.
 The transmit queue priority ratio is programmable.

-To reduce congestion, it is a good practice to make sure the egress bandwidth exceeds the ingress bandwidth.
+To reduce congestion, it is good practice to make sure the egress bandwidth exceeds the ingress bandwidth.